hemang-2001/WeatherApp/Readme.md

 # Weather App With the help of Javascript

-its a simple website project on javascript created by useing HTML5 and CSS3 and offcause our Javascript.
+its a simple website project on javascript created by using HTML5 and CSS3 and offcause our Javascript.

 its very simple to create you can use it to view weather around the globe.